 Signs your pet has ingested something poisonous

 The complete list of plants which can be toxic to pets is quite exhaustive (here is one such list).
 For instance, more Britons than ever are growing their own tomatoes and potatoes.
-While something to be encouraged, potato plant-leaves are toxic to dogs, while tomato plant leaves and unripe tomatoes are poisonous to both.
+While this is something to be encouraged, potato plant leaves are toxic to dogs, while tomato plant leaves and unripe tomatoes are poisonous to both dogs and cats.
 Keep an eye out for the common signs of poisoning:

 - Oral irritation

 - Excessive drooling

 - Difficulty swallowing

 - Tiredness or weakness

 - Depressed behaviour

 - High heart rate

 - Blood in stool or vomit

 If your pet exhibits any of the above symptoms, take them to a vet immediately.
 Some poisons are fast acting, and even if you think you might have a home remedy, some plants can be easily confused for one another but may have a very different effect on your cat or dog.
 Don’t take the risk!
 Let your vet use their expertise to give your pet the best chance of a healthy and fast recovery.